Thomas Edison Patents

 • Telegraphy and telephony: 185

 • Mining and iron ore milling: 50

 • Motion pictures: 10

-Edison appears to have had two great periods where his patent applications soared, 1872-1890, and 1897-1912; but throughout his career there is a steady flow of ideas and concepts for new products.
-He meticulously records his work in 4,000 notebooks to protect his intellectual property, influencing generations of inventors and entrepreneurs who would follow in his footsteps.
+Edison appears to have had two great periods where his patent applications soared, 1872-1890 and 1897-1912; but throughout his career there was a steady flow of ideas and concepts for new products.
+He also meticulously recorded his work in 4,000 notebooks to protect his intellectual property, influencing generations of inventors and entrepreneurs who would follow in his footsteps.

 Thomas Edison's legendary labs in West Orange, New Jersey are the culmination of the inventive work started in his earlier labs in Newark, New Jersey and Menlo Park, New Jersey.
 At West Orange, Edison combined invention and entrepreneurial activities, demonstrating how invention had grown from its cottage industry roots to a full-scale commercial enterprise, destined to be an essential part of modern business.
 Here, he perfected the embodiment of the Research & Design labs in support of new product development.